jess-data/Analysis-of-Toronto-Neighbourhoods/README.md

 ### Python Libraries
 The libraries used on this project include:
 * Pandas – For storing and manipulating structured data.
 Pandas functionality is built on NumPy
-* Numpy – For multi-dimensional array and matrix data structures.
+* Numpy – For multi-dimensional array, matrix data structures and, performing mathematical operations
 * Geopandas – For storing spatial data coordinates and shape files
 *	Scikit learn – For Machine learning tasks
 * Plotly Visualization Package – For all visualizations (including maps and graphs)